 Ground cover plants are not only popular for their aesthetic function in the landscaping space.
-Still, they are also low on maintenance—the reason why they’ve suddenly become the gardener’s love song.
+They are also low on maintenance—the reason why they’ve suddenly become the gardener’s love song.

 These plants help keep weeds at bay, prevent soil erosion, and bring life to a garden’s hard-to-reach areas.